Teradata/stacki-wiki/Backend-Installation.md

 backend-0-2:  0     2   4    backend   default      os        install
 ```

-By default number of CPUs on every Nackend node is set to 1.
+By default number of CPUs on every Backend node is set to 1.
 This value will be updated automatically once a Backend node
 is installed.

-Every time a Backend node boot it will send a PXE request to the
+Every time a Backend node boots it will send a PXE request to the
 Frontend.
 The Frontend will tell the Backend node to either boot its os or to
 install.